-There are many types of spinach to choose from, and picking the right variety will do a lot towards having a successful harvest.
+There are many types of spinach to choose from; picking the right variety will help you achieve a successful harvest.
 The key, though, to growing spinach is understanding that it is a cool-weather plant.
 It grows best in Spring and Fall, and if you tailor your planting schedule to match spinach’s needs, you’ll do very well.

 Types of Spinach

 Spinach is available in three main varieties: Savoy, Semi-Savoy, and Smooth-Leafed, with many different types within each category.
 Savoy grows close to the ground and is the best for cold climates.
 Semi-Savoy grows a bit more upright and generally has better resistance to disease and bolting.
 Smooth-Leafed, of course, has smooth leaves and is the common one in the grocery store.
 Read up on the temperature needs of each type before deciding on a variety.
 Choose one that suits your climate best.

 Start growing spinach as soon as the ground can be worked, plant the seeds directly in the garden.
 This should be about 6-8 weeks before the last expected frost.
 Spinach needs the cool weather to germinate properly.
 If you wait too long, it won’t have enough time, and it won’t grow strong and lush.

 Choose a space in the garden where the seedlings will get full sun.
 Spinach prefers a well-draining, slightly acidic soil with a pH of around 6.5 – 7.0.